tozimaru/product_tagger/README.md

 ### TODO

 * Batch processing
-* Train a production model with at least 3000 training data.
+* ~~Train a production model with at least 3000 training data.~~ New weights uploaded.